ygngzln/NaidBot/README.md

 My discord bot, labeled NAIDBOT.
 Written in simply discordJS + nodeJS.

 Has useful general commands and dumb unfunny jokes.
+Also has possibly outdated wynncraft data commands.

-This bot is pretty much just a general bot, I aim for making a sort of gaming bot in the future.
+This bot is pretty much just a general bot.